nymexhub/PerlMemoPad/README.md

+# PerlMemoPad
-# Perl Mini Board Loader
+Perl Mini Board Loader
 Project about a mini-weblog, you can just publish notes or things like that developed in Perl & Mysql